maddie-j/minecraft-map-in-map-tool/README.md

 usable on both Linux and Mac too.

 Instructions on how the script works are printed out when you run the script, so I won't repeat them here.
-But the TL;DR is that it will as for the input paths of the save files of the relevant Minecraft worlds, first the world that will house the other worlds followed by the other worlds that are to be hidden within the first.
+But the TL;DR is that it will ask for the input paths of the save files of the relevant Minecraft worlds, first the world that will house the other worlds followed by the other worlds that are to be hidden within the first.
 The script will then randomly fit the worlds together, giving you a visualisation of what it's found